lsst-dm/dmtn-056/design.rst

     .. py:attribute:: outputCollection

         The :ref:`CollectionTag` of the output collection.
+May be the same as :py:attr:`inputCollection`.

+    .. py:attribute:: templates

+        A dict that maps :ref:`DatasetType` names to path templates, used to override :py:attr:`DatasetType.template` as obtained from the :ref:`Registry` when present.

 .. _Butler: